MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/train-score-using-python-in-tsql.md

 + All variables in the Python code must have exactly the same names as the corresponding SQL variables.
 + If you create a SQL parameter to use with Python, you can output that parameter back to SQL by adding the `OUTPUT` or `OUT` keywords.
-+ All variables must be explicitly mapped using the pattern above.
-For example, say you add three new SQL variables to control how the model is built: one variable for the model name, another for the code author, and another containing the system date.
-A line is required at the end of the stored procedure for each variable mapping, like this:
++ All variables must be explicitly mapped.
+Suppose you add some new variables: one variable for the model name, another for the code author, and another containing the system date.
+You would add a line at the end of the stored procedure for each variable mapping:

     ```sql
     , @trained_model = @trained_model OUTPUT;